You should not be living paycheck to paycheck. In this article, we will help you stop living paycheck to paycheck.

 2. Create a budget

-Zero-Based Budgeting: Zero-based budgeting is a way of budgeting where your income minus your expenses equals zero.
+Zero-based budgeting is a way of budgeting where your income minus your expenses equal zero.
 You have to make sure your expenses match what’s coming in during the month and every dollar gets a function.

 There are plenty of other ways to budget.
 Which one you choose is up to you.
 The important thing is to choose a budget that you will stick to.